Equatoguinean Primera División femenina

 The Equatoguinean Primera División Femenina (Equatoguinean Women First Division) is the top flight of women's association football in Equatorial Guinea.
-The competition is run by the Equatoguinean Football Federation.
+The competition is run by the Equatoguinean Football Federation, Starting with the 2021, the league champion will qualify for the CAF Women's Champions League.

 History

 In 2001, a mini-championship is played by five teams, Estrellas de Ewaiso Ipola wins this tournament called Liguilla Nacional.
 A real championship was created in 2008 with 12 participating clubs.

 Champions

 The list of champions and runners-up: